 Don’t Just Take Any Tour Guide – Do Your Homework

-Again I do advise you go at your own risk whenever it comes to private tours but I will tell you firsthand that Phil’s Tours our first-rate.
+Again I do advise you to go at your own risk whenever it comes to private tours but I will tell you firsthand that Phil’s Tours our first-rate.

 Cruise ships all steer clear of the locals unless they have contracted them and then it is fine to go.
 As I’ve mentioned countless times, my dad taught me how to find the best private drivers!
 Phil is one of them!